 - Application of skills and techniques needed to express intent or style

 Suggested student materials

 - Glaze brush

 - Cotton towel

-This is a lab course in which students practice and reinforce skills and knowledge learned in ART 252.
-Students are required to do little or no work outside of class.
+This is a lec/lab course in which students practice and reinforce skills and knowledge learned in ART 252.
+Students are required to do three hours of work outside of class.